 Plotting and Visual Inspection

 T is primarily an orchestration engine and does not currently provide its own native low-level plotting library.
-Instead, T’s show_plot() function supports a wide range of visualization libraries across R and Python:
+Instead, T’s show_plot() function supports a wide range of visualization libraries across R, Python, and Julia:

 One of T’s unique features is Automated Visual Metadata Capture.
-When you generate a plot in an R or Python node, T “sees” the plot object and automatically extracts its structural metadata during the build process.
+When you generate a plot in an R, Python, or Julia node, T “sees” the plot object and automatically extracts its structural metadata during the build process.

 Plotting in Polyglot Pipelines